alex-berk/py-simple-deployer/README.md

 ## Usage

 On the server all your projects have to be stored in one directory.
-Path to that directory should be stored in the `PROJECTS_DIR` variable in the main script file (`py-simple-deployer-pX.X.py`)
+Path to that directory should be stored in the `PROJECTS_DIR` that you specified during installation process.
+If you need to change the direcory, you can edit it in `/etc/systemd/system/simpledeploy.service`.

 ### Adding a deploy config